Microhap/DADA2-SE/README.md

 - Make sure to modify the path in the script to reflect the absolute path of your FASTQ files.

   ```
-  path <- "E:/DADA2/MH-MiSeq"   # CHANGE ME to the directory containing the fastq files after unzipping.
+  path <- "E:/DADA2/MH-MiSeq"   # CHANGE ME to the directory containing the fastq files after unzipping
   ```